eslavnov/pylips/README.md

 Initial release

 ## TO-DO
-1. Finish documenting and testing all available API endpoints (January 2019)
+~1.
+Finish documenting and testing all available API endpoints (January 2019)~ DONE

-2. Increase number of built-in commands
+~2.
+Increase number of built-in commands~ DONE

-3. Improve error handling when sending requests
+~3.
+Improve error handling when sending requests~ DONE

-4. User-friendly way of changing Ambilight colors
+~4.
+User-friendly way of changing Ambilight colors~ DONE

-5. Move settings to a config file
+~5.
+Move settings to a config file~ DONE

-6. MQTT server support
+~6.
+MQTT server support~ DONE

-7. Home assistant integration
+~7.
+Home assistant integration~ CANCELLED: not needed since you can now integrate it with MQTT sensors/switches.

+At this point I consider the tool to be completed.
+No new functionality is planned, but I will fix any reported bugs and add any missing API endpoints/commands.
+[Open an issue](https://github.com/eslavnov/pylips/issues) with your problem/suggestions.

 ## Acknowledgements
 1. TV pairing mechanism as well as the inspiration for this tool come from [@suborb](https://github.com/suborb)'s brilliant [repo](https://github.com/suborb/philips_android_tv).